mdn/content/files/en-us/learn/javascript/client-side_web_apis/browser_storage_limits_and_eviction_criteria/index.md

 #### Firefox

-In Firefox, the maximum storage space an origin can use is calculated as 50% of the total disk space where the profile of the user is stored, capped at 8 TiB.
+In Firefox, the maximum storage space an origin can use in best-effort mode is calculated as 10% of the total disk space where the profile of the user is stored, capped at 8 TiB.
+In persistent mode the percentage is raised to 50%.

-For example, if the device has a 500 GiB hard drive, Firefox will allow an origin to store up to 250 GiB of data.
+For example, if the device has a 500 GiB hard drive, Firefox will allow an origin in best-effort mode to store up to 50 GiB of data.
+In persistent mode, 250 GiB of data is allowed to be stored.

 Note that it might not actually be possible for the origin to reach this quota because it is calculated based on the **total** disk space, not the currently available disk space.
 This is done for security reasons, to avoid {{Glossary("fingerprinting")}}.